SenVos/MIT-Framework/README.md

 For the use of this project [MATLAB](http://de.mathworks.com/) and all files in our repository 'MIT-Framework' are needed.
 Except MATLAB you can download all data from the same repository in which this README is located.
-After downloading all necessary components add the path where you saved this files to the MATLAB path or choose this path as your current folder in MATLAB.
+After downloading all necessary components, add the path where you saved the files to the MATLAB path or choose this path as your current folder in MATLAB.
 Without this MATLAB can not find the necessary functions.

 # Structure of this project

-This project contains five main files:
+This project contains five subsections:

 	1. TIMIT MIT (folder)
 	2. src (folder)